 Event Gates open:

-Machinery/Equipment can be left onsite at an earlier date by arrangement with Groundswell Management
+Machinery/Equipment can be left onsite at an earlier date by arrangement with Groundswell Management.
+24 hour security patrols the site from Friday 21st but items are left at your own risk.

 Exhibitors have access to their stands by vehicle up outside of show opening hours.
-Strictly no on-site vehicle movement between 9am and 5.30pm on show days.
-Cars can be parked in the general car park or the Exhibitor Car Park to the east of the site and by the Exhibitor Entrance.
+Strictly no on-site vehicle movement between 7am and 5.00pm on show days.
+Cars can be parked in the general car park or the Exhibitor Car Park North or South.

 Timings may be subject to change.

-Once the event is open, all stock movement must be manual.
+Once the event is open, all stock movement for Exhibitor stand must be manual.
 No vehicles may be moved within the Event site until breakdown, without the permission of the management team.
+Food Stands in the Earthworm Arms area are permitted to deliver stock to their back of house via vehicle.

 The event site at Lannock Manor Farm is a green field site with reasonable access to services.